OutOfSyncStudios/logstash-relay/README.md

   $ npm run setup
   ```

   This last step will create an S3 Bucket and a CloudFormation Stack.
 The CloudFormation Stack will in turn setup an AWS Lambda function and connect it to CloudFront and API GateWay.
-Additionally, routing through API Gateway and Route53 are possible to create a "pretty" URL that can connect to your API Gateway endpoint for the Lambda function.
+Additionally, routing through API Gateway and Route53 are possible to create a "pretty" URL that can connect to the API Gateway endpoint for the Lambda function.
 Please consult the [AWS API Gateway documentation](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html) for additional details.

 #### [Usage](#awslambda-usage)
 <a name="awslambda-usage"></a>